-At a recent outreach retreat, one of our visiting children decided to follow Christ.
+Children’s ministry outreach ideas lead to events that offer wonderful evangelistic opportunities.
+At a recent outreach retreat, one young visitor decided to follow Christ.
 His parents came to church the next Sunday.
-They said, "Our son came home so changed that we wanted to find out why."
+“Our son came home so changed that we wanted to find out why,” they said.

-That’s what outreach is all about -reaching out to people who'd normally not come to your church.
-Listed below are ideas to help your churched kids reach out to their unchurched friends and families.
+That’s what outreach is all about: reaching out to people who normally wouldn’t attend your church.
+Below are ideas to help your churched kids reach out to their unchurched friends and families.

-Take the time and effort to plan, and organize well.
-Make sure kids understand that you want them to invite their unchurched friends.
-It won’t be hard to convince them.
+With these children’s ministry outreach ideas, take the time and effort to plan and organize well.
+Make sure kids understand that you want them to invite unchurched friends.
+Don’t worry: It won’t be tough to convince them!
 When you provide fun events, kids will eagerly let their friends know.

-Kids of all ages will enjoy these days.
+Kids of all ages will enjoy these themed events and activities.

-Invite a local artist to teach cartooning, color and line, and perspective.
+Invite a local artist to teach cartooning, color, line, and perspective.
 Have kids make masks or learn how to mix colors.

 Have kids bring their favorite table games.
 Hold a tournament and give prizes in each age category.
 Or make your own games.
-How about a huge Twister using various colored paper plates taped to the floor?
+How about a huge Twister using different-colored paper plates taped to the floor?

 Have children make puppets and create a puppet show.
 Take your puppet team to the city park and hold a sidewalk circus.
 You can also have circus-type acts, clowns, and balloons.
-Invite visiting children to come to your church on Sunday.
+Invite young attendees and their families to come to your church on Sunday.